Bakkagerði: Culture

 Lindarbakki is a renovated turf house which was built in 1899.
 Its basement where an old well can be seen dates from 1899 and most of the interior of Lindarbakki is from 1934.
 The house (30 m2) consists of one kitchen and a living-room.

-Many Icelanders believe in elves: Álfaborg, a tall rock close to Bakkagerði, is said to the residence of their queen.
+Some Icelanders believe in elves: Álfaborg, a tall rock close to Bakkagerði, is said to the residence of their queen.

 There are various historical places around Bakkagerði.
 The farm Hjaltastaður on the road to Egilsstaðir has an old wooden church, Hjaltastaðakirkja, dating from 1881.
 Kirkjubaejarkirkja, built in 1851, is another wooden church in the west of Hjaltastaður with a ridge turret and a colourful pulpit dating from the 16th century.
 The pulpit ist said to be oldest existing pulpit in Iceland.
 The retable was created in 1894.
 The church was renovated in 2001 exactly 150 years after the inauguration.
 There is a track from Bakkagerði to Húsavík, a hamlet 20 km in the south which was abandoned in 1973.
 Originally Húsavík consisted of four farms on the bay bearing the same name.
 The wooden church Húsavíkurkirkja was built 1937–39, and several of its pieces of art are exhibited in the National Museum of Iceland in Reykjavík now.

 Economy

-Originally Bakkagerði was a fishing-village.
+Originally Bakkagerði was a fishing village.
 Today various farms around Bakkagerði are specialized in eiderduck farming.
 Eiderdown beddings and pillows are produced in a company in Bakkagerði.
-Tourism has become an importanat source of income for the town.
+Tourism has become an important source of income for the town.